Ozzletroll/TAC-COM/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Installation

 1. Download the latest <a href="https://github.com/Ozzletroll/TAC-COM/releases">release</a>.
 2. Install virtual audio cable driver:
    <a href="https://vb-audio.com/Cable/">VB-Cable Virtual Audio Device</a>
 3. Unzip and run the TAC/COM executable.
 4. Set the TAC/COM input device to your microphone input device.
 5. Set the TAC/COM output device to your virtual audio cable output device.
 6. Select your desired radio profile.
 Each profile features unique transmission click sfx and adjustable background noise.
-7. Bind your chosen Push-to-talk keybind.
+7. Set your chosen Push-to-talk keybind via the keybind edit button.
 Enable "passthrough" if you want the keybind to reach other apps, otherwise leave disabled.

-### Discord Setup
+## Discord Setup

+Whilst instructions here are given for Discord, setup should be largely identical for any other VoIP platform.

 1. Navigate to "User Settings".
-2. Open "Voice and Video" under "App Settings".
+2. Open "Voice & Video" under "App Settings".
 3. Set input device to your virtual audio cable output device.
 4. Disable Discord's noise suppression.

-IMPORTANT:
-Unless disabled, Discord's noise suppression will interfere with TAC/COM's radio mic sfx.
+> **Unless disabled, Discord's noise suppression will interfere with TAC/COM's radio mic sfx.
+TAC/COM features it's own built-in adjustable noise gate.**

-### Usage
+## Usage
 1. Click "enable" to allow audio passthrough.
 This will transmit your voice without any additional processing to your chosen output device.
 2. Hit your chosen Push-to-talk key to begin "radio" transmission.
 Release the key to return to regular mic passthrough.

+## Tips
+To set TAC/COM's noise gate threshold correctly, you can use Discord's "Mic Test" feature (under User Settings -> Voice & Video), allowing you to hear TAC/COM's output.

+1. Set the noise gate threshold in TAC/COM to -100db.
+2. Speak at a normal volume.
+3. Gradually raise the threshold value until any background noise is eliminated.
+4. If your own voice becomes muted or suppressed, lower the threshold slightly.

+Repeat this process whilst holding the Push-to-talk key.
+Ideally you should hear your own processed voice clearly, as well as the distinct mic open/close click tones on keydown/release.

+> **Make sure to set the "Interference" value to 0% during testing.**

+## Settings

+### Noise Gate Threshold
+The threshold in dB at which noise attenuation begins.
+Ranges from 0dB to -100dB.

+### Output Level
+The level boost in dB for the processed output signal.
+Ranges from -10dB to +10dB.

+### Interferece
+Sets the level of the processed signal's "background noise" effect, as well as affecting the overall "character" of the processed signal, increasing signal distortion at high levels.
+Ranges from 0% to 100%.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>